npetraco/feature2/README.md

 # feature2

-A small R package to pull in handy routenes from openCV (and eventually vlfeat and scikit-image) for processing of 3D surfaces, typically obtained from a 3D microscope.
+A small R package to pull in handy routines from openCV (and eventually vlfeat and scikit-image) for processing of 3D surfaces, typically obtained from a 3D microscope.
 Though this library is independent of the x3pr R package for basic x3p data format handeling, we are designing it with the x3p format in